-Here are five free tools to get you started in finding a variety of keywords being used by your competitors.
-These tools will help you see what keywords bring them traffic as well as other interesting details that can help your SEO campaign.
+Here are four free tools to get you started in finding a variety of keywords being used by your competitors.
+These tools will help you see what keywords bring them traffic, as well as other interesting details that can help your SEO campaign.

 I know, I know, we all know about Google AdWords Keyword Tool.
 Usually I use the type in a word and let it make suggestions for me aspect, but for this exercise, I entered a domain to see what would happen.